 Top 7 Doula Interview Questions to Ask

 Doulas specialize in providing emotional and physical support to pregnant and laboring patients.
 They’re valuable additions to care teams, ensuring that patients have a smoother experience with childbirth and empowering them to make informed decisions.
-If you’re looking to hire one, asking thoughtful doula interview questions will help you identify candidates with the compassion and interpersonal skills needed to carry out this role.
+If you’re looking to hire one, asking thoughtful doula interview questions can help identify candidates with the compassion and interpersonal skills needed to carry out this role.

 7 Interview Questions for a Doula